-It’s time to celebrate America’s Declaration of Independence, our birthday!
-And what better place to celebrate America the Beautiful than in the majestic Smoky Mountains.
+Celebrating America’s Declaration of Independence – our birthday – will be extra sweet this year now that we can travel again.
+What better place to celebrate America the Beautiful than in the majestic Smoky Mountains?

-Whether you are a local or in town for a summer visit, there are plenty of ways and places to celebrate on Thursday, July 4, and all weekend.
-Here are four ideas we think you’ll love in the Gatlinburg and Pigeon Forge area.
+Whether you are a local or in town for a summer visit, there are plenty of ways and places to celebrate on Sunday, July 4, and all weekend.
+Here are 5 ideas we think you’ll love in the Gatlinburg and Pigeon Forge area.

 Gatlinburg’s parade has been named by National Geographic Traveler Magazine as among Ten of the Most Fun Parades to Watch.
 So don’t miss it!

 One TripAdvisor reviewer wrote about last year’s events:

 “We did go to the Midnight Parade in GB.
 That was a neat experience.
 I never saw the tradition of throwing coins into the street prior to a parade…for the kids to collect.
 That was really cute.
 A lot of the floats were really beautiful. we had a good time.
 It is unique.

 “The parade is pretty fun especially for kids.
 There are always lots of people and the parade lasted just about 1 1/2 hours as I recall,” wrote one TripAdvisor reviewer.
 “Go early and park in one of the garages or even better take the trolley over from Pigeon Forge to avoid the traffic.”